ryansheehy0/Cheat_Sheets/html.md

 # HTML
 - The purpose of this cheat sheet is to provide an overview of the most useful HTML elements.

+## Miscellaneous
+- 2 elements cannot have the same id

 ## Head elements
 - Elements used in the &lt;head&gt; tag.
 Aren't displayed within the page.